CADER

 PI: Bronwyn Keefe, MSW, MPH, Ph.D., Director, Boston University School of Social Work’s Center for Aging and Disability Education (CADER), Boston, MA

-Two-year grant from The Retirement Research Foundation (RRF) to focus on behavioral health training for senior center staff in Florida, Illinois, and Wisconsin.
+Two-year grant from The Retirement Research Foundation (RRF) focused on behavioral health training for senior center staff in Florida, Illinois, and Wisconsin.
 Across the U.S., there are nearly 10,000 senior centers.
 Known in many towns and municipalities as the go-to place for assistance, senior centers are often the community front door and focal point for social and support services to older adults, families and caregivers.
 They also provide a touchpoint for identifying older adults at risk for behavior health concerns.
 This work is a collaboration between the Center for Aging and Disability Education and Research (CADER) at Boston University School of Social Work and the National Council on Aging (NCOA).

 Strengthening an Age Friendly Community through Capacity Building and Partnerships that Address Behavioral Health Concerns in Older Adults